Saving Taxes!

 Investing in ELSS mutual funds comes with the dual benefit of tax deductions and wealth accumulation over time.
-ELSS mutual funds have a lock-in period of just three years, the shortest among all tax-saving investments and have the potential to offer the highest returns among 80C options.
+ELSS mutual funds have a lock-in period of just three years, the shortest among all tax-saving investments in India and having the potential to offer the highest returns among 80C options.

 An ELSS fund or an equity-linked savings scheme is the only kind of mutual funds eligible for tax deductions under the provisions of Section 80C of the Income Tax Act, 1961.
 You can claim a tax rebate of up to Rs 1,50,000 and save up to Rs 46,800 a year in taxes by investing in ELSS mutual funds.

-ELSS mutual funds’ asset allocation is mostly (65% of the portfolio) made towards equity and equity-linked securities such as listed shares.
+ELSS mutual funds’ asset allocation is mostly 65% of the portfolio made towards equity and equity-linked securities such as listed equity shares.
 They may have some exposure to fixed-income securities as well.
 These funds come with a lock-in period of just three years, the shortest among all Section 80C investments.

 The following are the main features of ELSS mutual funds: